 - Freely – They gave without pressure.
 Giving shouldn’t be about gimmicks and guilt but about a grace-filled heart wanting to respond to the Lord’s loving generosity.

 - Joyfully – In 2 Corinthians 9 we are reminded that God loves a cheerful giver.
 It’s easy to give for the wrong reasons – to relieve our guilt, to avoid other avenues of Christian service, to be seen to be generous by others.
 The apostle Paul tells us that God loves a joyful and big-hearted response to all that he has lavished on us.

 Please click here to download our Giving Booklet, which includes our bank account details.

 Standing Orders transfer money from your bank to Trinity Church regularly and automatically.
 This is a secure way of paying money and removes the temptation to dip in to what we have set aside for God.
 It also provides us with regular, predictable income, which helps in two ways: it enables us to budget effectively and it is simpler and cheaper than cash, cheques or envelopes to administer.
 So, if you can, please give by Standing Order.

 This box is located beside the refreshment’s tables.
 Please put any cash or cheques here.
 Cheques should be made payable to Trinity Church Scarborough.

 If you pay UK tax (including PAYE deducted by your employer) or tax on interest or dividends received, please complete a Gift Aid Declaration so we can reclaim the basic rate tax you have paid – 25p for every £1 you give!
 A Gift Aid Declaration held by Trinity Church will apply to all your future gifts until you change it.
 So, if your tax circumstances change, you will need to let us know.

-Please contact our Treasurer, Ben Day, for more information about how to partner financially with Trinity Church.
+Please contact our Treasurer, Tony Graham, for more information about how to partner financially with Trinity Church.